reshape/content/README.md

   .then((res) => res.output())
 ```

-The plugin will remove the custom attribute from the element and replace its contents with your transformed version.
+The plugin will remove the custom attributes from the element and replace its contents with your transformed version.
 Wow!

 ```html
 <p>Please use winDOGE 98</p>